martinthomson/vrs/draft-thomson-elegy-vrs.md

 codes a secret until the process completes and all selections are made.

-An attacker that obtains this secret -- or any unused one-time code -- gains the foreknowledge available to the facilitator described in {{replacement}}.
+An attacker that obtains this secret -- or any unused one-time code -- gains the foreknowledge available to the facilitator described in {{substitution}}.